CosteaRaulBEST/Fithing-game/README.md

 # Fithing-game
-I have recently developed a captivating video game using Windows Forms applications.
+I have recently developed a rudimentary video game using Windows Forms applications.
 This project aims to deliver an engaging fighting game experience for players.
 The game features a Player class that encompasses various attributes, including health, damage, position, image, and animation.
 It also incorporates abstract methods that define the behavior of the players in the game.

-## Description:
+## Description of the code:

 ### Player Class:
 + Contains variables for player attributes such as health, damage, image, position, size, speed, and various flags for movement, blocking, and status.